Lorena Ochoa: Professional career

 In April 2007, Ochoa overtook Annika Sörenstam to become the world number one ranked golfer.

 Lorena Ochoa (MEX) during pro-am before 2008 LPGA Championship held at Bulle Rock Golf Course, on 3 June 2008 in Havre de Grace, Maryland.

 In August 2007, Ochoa won her first major championship at the historic home of golf, the Old Course at St Andrews, with a wire-to-wire win by four shots at the Women's British Open.
 She won the next two LPGA events, the CN Canadian Women's Open and the Safeway Classic, the first to win three consecutive events since Sörenstam in 2005.

 Also in 2007, Ochoa became the first woman ever to earn more than $4,000,000 in a single season, surpassing Sörenstam's previous record of $2,863,904.

 In April 2008, Ochoa won her second major championship, this time at the Kraft Nabisco Championship, becoming the first golfer to win consecutive LPGA majors since Sörenstam in 2005.
 She celebrated this victory in the traditional fashion for the Kraft Nabisco by jumping into the pond on the 18th green.
 The following week, she won the Corona Championship in her home country by 11 strokes.
 This gave her the final tournament win she needed to qualify for the World Golf Hall of Fame, although she cannot be inducted until she completes ten seasons on the LPGA Tour.

+In November 2008, she became the host of a new annual LPGA event, the Lorena Ochoa Invitational, held at her original home course, Guadalajara Country Club.
+Proceeds from the tournament help support the Lorena Ochoa Foundation.

-Ochoa was coached by Rafael Alarcon, a Mexican professional.
+Ochoa was coached by Rafael Alarcón, a Mexican professional.
 Alarcon finished second in the 1976 Canadian Amateur Championship, won that title in 1979, then turned professional.